triyan-b-myc/qwiki-quickly/README.md

 ## Data Format

-The application loads knowledge base data from `data/qwiki.json`, which contains:
+The application loads knowledge base data from `data/qwiki.json`, which is a flat dictionary where:
+- Each key is a page URL (string)
+- Each value is an object with at least:
+	- `title`: The page title (string)
-- **graph**: Mapping of page URLs to their child page URLs
+	- `children` (optional): List of child page URLs (strings)
-- **attr**: Page attributes including titles for each URL

-The utility functions convert this graph representation into a hierarchical tree structure for display.
+The utility functions convert this flat dictionary into a hierarchical tree structure for display.

 ## How It Works